2021 South African unrest: Racial tensions

 In the Indian-majority township of Phoenix, KwaZulu-Natal, some of the residents had armed themselves to fight off looters, due to the absence of police forces.
 This in turn stoked racial tensions between black and Indian South African citizens, with several racially motivated attacks reported to have taken place.
 India's Minister of External Affairs S. Jaishankar raised the issue of the safety of people of Indian origin with the South African Minister of International Relations and Cooperation Naledi Pandor, who assured him that the government was trying its best to restore law and order.

 Police Minister Bheki Cele stated that the main motive behind the Phoenix riots was criminal and that racial issues were secondary.
 He confirmed that 20 people had died in the town in the unrest.
 He also warned people against falling for fake news designed to increase racial tensions.
 An investigation by the Daily Maverick newspaper found that vigilantes in Phoenix and surrounding areas had targeted suspected looters and even ordinary civilians, committing brutal acts on them.
-The KwaZulu-Natal Premier Sihle Zikalala stated that 38 people had been killed by vigilantes in Phoenix, Inanda and Verulam.
+Then-KwaZulu-Natal Premier Sihle Zikalala stated that 38 people had been killed by vigilantes in Phoenix, Inanda and Verulam.
 Racial tensions in the area, it was discovered, were stoked by false rumours of a massacre of between 350 and 500 black people, allegedly by Indians in Phoenix.
 The newspaper also reported that some incidents of murders of both black people and Indians under investigation were believed by the police to have credible evidence of racial motivations.
 These incidents of violence were linked by some commentators to memories of the Durban riots in 1949.

 On 3 August, Cele stated that the rioting in Phoenix did have a partially racial nature.
 He explained that on 12 July, some residents had set up roadblocks and started patrolling the streets after rioting in Durban.
 Some of the vigilantes had started racially profiling people, mainly black people, and restricting their entry.
 When one truck containing looted items was stopped, the four occupants, who were black citizens, fired at the vigilantes, who shot back and killed one of them.
 Cele stated that the police believes this led to further violence between the different communities.
 Many vehicles were stopped and looted at the roadblocks, while the passengers were also assaulted.

 Incidents of xenophobic attacks targeting foreign truck drivers and foreigners were also reported during the unrest.